Atrush Field: Atrush-2 (AT-2) Well

 Atrush-2 (AT-2) well was successfully spudded on May 23, 2012.
 The well had a flow of 42212 barrels of oil per day using a Submersible pump, estimated to have been the highest flow ever in Iraqi Kurdistan.
 The design of the DST Program, as well as the permanent completion, was managed by Daniel Riedel, Richard Sharpe, Damon Yarshenko, and Wes Whitman with key execution support provided by core contractors.
 AT-2 was completed for production in Q3 of 2016.

 Atrush-3 (AT-3) Well

-Atrush-3 (AT-3) well was believed the well spudded on the 26th of March 2013 but there is no information confirming this for now.
+Atrush-3 (AT-3) well was believed the well spudded on 26 March 2013 but there is no information confirming this for now.